boot-clj/boot/README.md

 Since most build processes generate files at some point, boot includes facilities for creating and managing temporary files and directories.
-This temporary filesystem facility can be used to have "auto-cleaning" builds---builds that don't need to have a "clean" target because they simply don't create stale garbage.
+This temporary filesystem facility can be used to have "auto-cleaning" builds&mdash;builds that don't need to have a "clean" target because they simply don't create stale garbage.

 ## Building and Installing Boot